top of page

 • Carefully remove grout tape.

-• Carbide Scraper
+• Clean seams using Carbide Scraper or Flat Screwdriver

 Step 6: Staining the Wood Planks